Financial Modeling Training in 2022: How to get started without experience?

 - Investment Banking

-Financial modeling is the fundamental tool for valuation and analysis.
+Financial modelling is the fundamental tool for valuation and analysis.
 An investment banker uses this model to come to a valuation in fundraising transactions.
 An equity analyst will use this model to come up with buy/sell or hold recommendations by applying them to value stocks.

 Entrepreneurs use the financial model to pitch their plans to prospective investors and to strategize their future plans.
 Carrying out various experiments can be beneficial to avoid any risks and financial loss in upcoming businesses.